Public Health Law: Past & Present

 However, through the use of laws and policies, public health practitioners of the 19th and 20th centuries turned these trends around.
 This legacy of using legal tools to ensure the health and wellbeing of people and their communities continues today.

 Laws and policies stop the spread of communicable disease, ensure our food is safe for consumption, shape our transportation infrastructure, establish guidelines and codes for safe housing, and much more.
 Equally important, however, are our civil liberties.
 Public health officials and policymakers—those responsible for designing, implementing, and enforcing these policies—must always take into account the rights of affected individuals.
+Preview the content of our full-length training by watching this video short about public health law authority and this video short about types of laws.

 This training will help you